openframeworks/ofBook/16_memory/chapter.md

 int i;
 ```

-what we are doing is reserving 4 bytes of those 4Gb to store an int, it doesn't really matter if we are storing ints or other types of data, the sizes will be different for an int, a char, a float or a string but the type of memory is always the same.
+what we are doing is reserving 4 bytes of those 4Gb to store an int, it doesn't really matter if we are storing ints or other types of data, the sizes will be different for and int a char, a float or a string but the type of memory is always the same.

 Internally the computer doens't really now about that memory area as `i` but as a memory address.
 A memory address is just a number that points to a specific byte in the 4Gb of memory.